Matteo Salvini: Foreign policy

-In foreign policy he opposed Turkey's accession to the European Union, criticized Saudi Arabia for its treatment of women, opposed the international embargo against Russia of 2014, and supported an economic opening to North Korea.
+In foreign policy he opposed Turkey's accession to the European Union, criticized Saudi Arabia for its treatment of women, opposed the international sanctions against Russia taken in 2014, and supported an economic opening to North Korea.

 Salvini accused France of "stealing wealth" from former African colonies and generating mass migration to Europe.
 He also said that "In Libya France has no interest in stabilising the situation because it has oil interests opposite to those of Italy."
 In the wake of the MV Enrica Lexie case, Salvini called for the expulsion of the Indian Ambassador to Italy and a military operation to extract the two detained Italian marines accused by India of the shooting.
-Although he advocated for Italy purchasing Indian COVID-19 vaccines in March 2021, the following month he expressed support for closer ties with Pakistan and vowed to raise India's human rights record in Kashmir within EU forums.
+He later advocated for Italy purchasing Indian COVID-19 vaccines in March 2021.

 Salvini supported the Saudi-led blockade of Qatar prior to taking office on the grounds that Qatar funded terrorism.
 Upon becoming Deputy Prime Minister, he also praised Saudi Arabia as "an element of stability and reliability both in bilateral relations and as an actor in the more general Middle Eastern chessboard", and pledged to expand security, economic, commercial and cultural ties with the Kingdom.
 However, he later reversed his stance, praising Qatar for its "balance" as opposed to Saudi Arabian "extremism" and encouraged Qatari investment in Italy, while opposing Saudi investment proposals in Italy and condemning the decision to host the Supercoppa Italiana final in Saudi Arabia as "disgusting".
 Salvini has called for stronger Italian ties with Morocco, describing it as "the most stable country in the entire Mediterranean", and criticising an EU resolution that accused Morocco of using migration as political pressure towards Spain.